latcraft/event-manager/README.md

 5. **Automated:** Send the invitation letter using the following task:

         gradlew sendCampaignOnSendGrid

+    Or the following `/craftbot` command:

+        /craftbot send campaign

     > **WARNING:** This task can executed only once and is not reversible.